How to Increase Website Traffic with SEO Tools

 3. Structure content so search engines can extract answers

 Google and AI tools scan your page for clean, extractable answers.
-Every page that wins a featured snippet or AI citation shares one pattern: a question-based heading followed immediately by a direct 50–80 word answer.
+Pages that win featured snippets or AI citations often share one pattern: a question-based heading followed immediately by a direct answer.

-If your content is long paragraphs with no clear headings, it won't be extracted — regardless of how accurate or detailed it is.
+If your content is long paragraphs with no clear headings, it is harder to extract — regardless of how accurate or detailed it is.
 Break every section into a heading that matches a real search query, then answer it first, then expand with supporting detail.

 4. Optimize for AI search — not just Google

-This means adding structured data (FAQPage, Article, HowTo schema), writing content with clear entities, and structuring your page so AI models can parse it cleanly.
+This means adding supported structured data where it matches the visible content, writing with clear entities, and structuring the page so answer systems can parse it cleanly.
+Google's structured data documentation explains how markup helps Search understand page content.
 Our guide to optimizing for AI search covers exactly how to do this.

 5. Measure what's actually holding your site back